uppala75/CarND-MPC-Project/README.md

 ###Results:
 ---
-###The end result can be viewed here: [video](https://youtu.be/JwyB60rVheQ).
-I used a reference velocity of 75mph in my solution.
+###The end result can be viewed here: [video](https://youtu.be/Xabr6ZLxCX8).
+I used a reference velocity of 75mph in my solution and the car reaches 60mph on the track.
 However, the MPC can be tuned to work at higher speeds by tuning the weights for the cost function components.

 ##The following instructions need to be followed if you would like to run this code yourself:
 ---